perishllc/nautilus/README.md

 ### Nautilus - Stable v1 (Q1 2023)

-- On device PoW generation.
+- On device PoW generation. **Apple may not allow this.
+We'll see**
-- Eliminate Nautilus back-end server requirement.
+- Eliminate Nautilus back-end server requirement. **Or minimize need for it**
-- Offline/Bluetooth Payments (???)
+- Offline/Bluetooth Payments (???) **Big if**

 ### Nautilus - Stable v2 (Q4 2024)

 - Cash out NANO to bank via ACH, WIRE etc.
 - Optional, Metal, NANO debit card (Nano.to/Card)

 ---